 - Medical payments (MedPay): Covers your health costs and can supplement health insurance

-Beyond this, there are a few Nationwide motorcycle insurance options that can be useful for riders:
+Beyond this, there are a few Nationwide motorcycle insurance policies that can be useful for riders:

-- Original parts replacement: This option requires Nationwide to pay for OEM part replacements or reimburse you for the cost if a part is unavailable.
+- Original parts replacement: This option requires Nationwide to pay for original equipment manufacturer (OEM) part replacements or reimburse you for the cost if a part is unavailable.

 - Bike replacement: If your bike is under two years old, Nationwide will replace it with an equivalent model if it is totaled in an accident, regardless of depreciation.

 - Roadside assistance: Plans include coverage for towing, fuel delivery, jump-starts, and spare tire replacement.
 You can also add coverage for trip interruption reimbursement.

 - Custom equipment: Comprehensive coverage automatically includes up to $3,000 of custom equipment coverage, but you can increase that to $30,000.
 This insurance covers aftermarket parts and equipment.